Get-It-Done-403/Get-It-Done/reports/weekly-status-report-3.md

     * Plans and Goals:
 * Sofia Barry
     * Goals from last week:
+      - Help with data base implementation
+      - Learn more about creating a REST API with Spring Boot and React
     * Progress and Issues:
+      - Completed Task model class
+      - Began working on TaskService
     * Plans and Goals:
+      - Help with breakdown of Tasks and create kanban for the team
+      - Complete TaskService and test communication with Firebase
+      - Assist Tye with the implementation of Calendar feature
 * Aidan Petta
     * Goals from last week:
       - Implement Spring Boot and start firebase database